 Outages.
 Bad user experience.
 Negative branding.
-And why testing in production is not only a best practice — it’s a necessity.
+These are three of the many reasons why performance testing in production is not only a best practice — it’s a necessity.

-Apparently, while I had my toes in the sand 1,736 miles from home base, there were several… er… “outages” that hit social media.
+Recently, there were several high-profile outages that lit up social media.
 United Airlines was the first domino.
 Then the New York Stock Exchange.
 And then The Wall Street Journal.
 And if that wasn’t enough, Amazon.
 Amazon!
 On Prime Day, no less!
 (Though one blog I read suggests that maybe Amazon had this event “planned” as a performance test in production.)

-So, now that I’m back, I think it’s a good time to talk about how to avoid these issues.
+So, now seems like a good time to talk about how to avoid these issues.

 The four most common performance testing categories